elipapa/markdown-cv/index.md

 5. **DOYLE SR**, Kasinadhuni NRP, Chan CK, Grant WN, (2013).
 [Evidence of evolutionary constraints on the sequence composition of mitochondrial matrix targeting sequences](https://doi.org/10.1371/journal.pone.0067938).
 PLoS One.

 `2011`
 4. **DOYLE SR**, Chan CK, and Grant WN (2011).
 [Enhanced annealing of mismatched oligonucleotides using a novel melting curve assay allows efficient in vitro discrimination and restriction of a single nucleotide polymorphism](https://doi.org/10.1186/1472-6750-11-83).
 BMC Biotechnology.

 3. Chan CK, Hart AH, Lister AN, **DOYLE SR** (2011) [Learning styles of 3rd year genetics students and their affection and perception of effectiveness of a range of instructional modes].
 ACSME Proceedings 2011 Teaching for Diversity Challenges and Strategies.

 `2008`
-2. **DOYLE SR** and Chan CK (2008) [Mitochondrial gene therapy: an evaluation of strategies for the treatment of mitochondrial DNA disorders](https://doi.org/10.1089/hum.2008.090).
+2. **DOYLE SR** and Chan CK (2008) [Mitochondrial gene therapy an evaluation of strategies for the treatment of mitochondrial DNA disorders](https://doi.org/10.1089/hum.2008.090).
 Hum Gene Ther.
 Figure 2 was selected as the cover artwork for the print issue.

 `2007`
 1. **DOYLE SR** and Chan CK, (2007).
-[Differential intracellular distribution of DNA complexed with polyethylenimine (PEI) and PEI-polyarginine PTD influences exogenous gene expression within live COS-7 cells](https://doi.org/10.1186/1479-0556-5-11).
+[Differential intracellular distribution of DNA complexed with polyethylenimine PEI and PEI-polyarginine PTD influences exogenous gene expression within live COS-7 cells](https://doi.org/10.1186/1479-0556-5-11).
 Genet Vaccines Ther.